khriskempis/portfolio/README.md

 #### Features

 -	built using HTML and Sass
--	Javascript with both the Green Sock animation library and Scroll Magic to create simple effects triggered by scrolling.
+-	utilizing Javascript with both the Green Sock animation library and Scroll Magic to create simple effects triggered by scrolling.

 ----

-#### Technologies Used
+#### Technologies Used:

 - HTML
 - SASS